LEDs have a very long lifespan. LED lights last longer than incandescent, CFL, fluorescent, or other conventional lights.

 - Switch off the lighting as soon as it is not required:

 Easy to implement and effective.
 Because if you only switch on your lights when necessary, the lamps will last longer.
 This is particularly easy and efficient with sensor-controlled LED lighting .

 If the lamp requires a transformer, it must be compatible with LED.
 You can obtain the corresponding compatibility lists from the LED manufacturers.

 So that the LED can be cooled sufficiently, it needs space for air circulation.
 If you install the LED lamp in a housing that is too narrow, excessive heat can develop, which in turn has a negative impact on the service life of the LED.
 A distance of approx. 1 cm around the lamp is ideal so that the cooling can function optimally.

-The longer life of LED means less time spent on changing lamps (crucial for hard-to-get-at areas).
-Also, it’s great for the environment if we need to use fewer lamps and associated packaging, transport energy, and carbon emission.
+The longer LED lifespan means less time to change lamps (crucial for hard-to-get-to areas).
+Also, it’s great for the environment if we need to use fewer lamps and associated packaging, transport energy, and carbon emissions.